MicrosoftDocs/visualstudio-docs/subscriptions/solutions/downloading-activating-or-using-software/downloading-activating-or-using-software/includes/no-access-to-downloads-error.md

 ---
 title: You don't have access to downloads error is showing on the Downloads tab
-description: Why you may see the "You don't have access to downloads" error on Downloads tab in subscriptions portal
+description: Why you might see the "You don't have access to downloads" error on Downloads tab in subscriptions portal.
 comment:  As of August 2023 this include is used to render marketing FAQ content for VS Subscriptions in the following portals - VSCom, Manage, and My portals.
 It was not used for learn.microsoft.com content at that time.
 SMEs are Evan Windom and Larissa Crawford of Red Door Collaborative and Sharvari Dighe. ms.topic: include ms.assetid: fac62be6-ac8a-4e78-9698-9d8fa2ca27fb
 author: larissacrawford